-- Preventive auditing to verify compliance with internal and external standards and to identify process improvement opportunities.
+- Proactive auditing to verify compliance with internal and external standards and to identify process improvement opportunities.

 Monsanto’s Compliance Record

-Monsanto has been performing field trials with GMO crops for over 20 years.
+Monsanto has been performing field trials with GMO crops for more than 20 years.
 We do experience occasional deviations from internal and APHIS standards, which we work continuously to eliminate.
 A profile of our compliance record includes:

-- Monsanto has conducted in excess of 29,000 regulated field trials.
+- Monsanto has conducted more than 31,000 regulated trait field trials.

 - To date, Monsanto’s total self reported incidents represent less than 1 percent of Monsanto’s total field trials.

-- The majority of these have been administrative, corrected quickly and not associated with any release into commerce or persistence in the environment.
+- The majority of these reported incidents have been administrative, corrected quickly and not associated with any release into commerce or persistence in the environment.

-The overall low ratio of APHIS determinations of non-compliance to Monsanto field trials conducted demonstrates that, as a whole, Monsanto’s compliance program has resulted in a high volume of successfully managed field trials.
+The overall low ratio of APHIS determinations of non-compliance to Monsanto field trials conducted demonstrates that Monsanto’s compliance program has resulted in a high volume of successfully managed field trials.

 USDA’s field trial program oversight has been effective in preventing GMO traits that are being field tested from escaping or persisting in the broader environment.
 Monsanto is committed to meeting or exceeding all government regulations governing field trials, and we self-report potential compliance deviations.
 This combination of comprehensive regulatory oversight and voluntary programs to build, maintain, and independently verify quality management systems has been extremely effective in preventing the unintended release of GMO crops into commerce or the environment.